SSagun-c/NeuroAtlast/README.md

 # NeuroAtlast
-School Project, AI Learns to play and INteract
+School Project, AI Learns to play and Interact